7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 7. Achievements

 Ideally, you’ll list career-related achievements as part of every job you include.
-If, however, you feel a bit light on achievements, or you have a handful of knockout achievements that you really want to highlight, or you have some personal achievements that don’t sit comfortably anywhere else on the resume, you may want to create a separate section headed “Achievements.”
-This will draw the readers’ eye to details you’re particularly keen to show off, whether that’s a professional achievement, such as saving the company $5 million by developing a new system, or a personal achievement, such as raising $10,000 for a relevant charity by completing an ultramarathon.
+But if you feel a bit light on achievements, or you have a handful of knockout achievements that you really want to highlight, or you have some personal achievements that don’t sit comfortably anywhere else on the resume, you may want to create a separate achievements section.
+This will draw the readers’ eye to details you’re particularly keen to show off, whether that’s a professional achievement, such as saving the company $5 million, or a personal achievement, such as raising $10,000 for a charity.

 8. Optional sections